 - Preheat oven to 325 degrees F.

 - In a large mixing bowl or the bowl of a stand mixer, beat egg yolks until thick and light lemon in color, about 6 minutes.
 Beat in coffee.
 Gradually add 1/3 cup of sugar, beating until sugar dissolves.

 - Stir together ground pecans, 1/3 cup sugar, matzo cake meal, cocoa powder, and cinnamon in a bowl.
 Add half of dry ingredients to egg yolks, blending on low speed until incorporated, then mix in the rest of the dry ingredients.

-- In a large, clean mixing bowl, beat egg whites and salt until it forms medium-stiff peaks.
+- In a large, clean mixing bowl, beat egg whites and salt until frothy.
+Add remaining 1/3 cup sugar and beat until it forms medium-stiff peaks.
 Add about 1 cup of egg whites into egg yolk mixture and mix to lighten the batter, then gently fold in remaining egg whites.

 - Pour batter into an ungreased 9-inch springform pan.
 Bake for about 40 minutes or until edges are puffed and a toothpick inserted near the center comes out clean.
 Let cool slightly, then remove sides of springform pan and let cool completely on a wire rack.